FritzPeterAlbrecht/IOTAInky/README.md

 ### IOTAInky V0.1
-IOTA Price Ticker for a RaspberryPi Zero WH and a eInk display
+IOTA Price Ticker for a RaspberryPi Zero WH and a e-Ink display